 Yuli Sayuri (Director/Singer/Dancer)

-Yuli Norrish was born in Tokyo, Japan, and grew up with classical music.
-Inspired by La Tania's performance in 1999, she started studying Flamenco (baile).
-Later, she expanded her study to Flamenco singing (cante) and cajon.
-She has studied with La Tania, Clara Rodriguez, Roberto Zamora, Jose Cortes, to name a few.
-She has performed with local artists and groups such as Agua Clara Flamenco (2016 San Francisco Ethnic Dance Festival), Toque Tercero, Sol Flamenco, and La Tania Baile Flamenco.
-She runs Matiz Flamenco to perform and teach in San Francisco Bay Area.
+Yuli Sayuri (La Yuli) was born in Tokyo, Japan, and grew up with classical music and the piano, influenced by her father, a pioneer French Horn player.
+Inspired by La Tania's performance in 1999, she started studying Flamenco (baile), and then expanded her study to Flamenco singing (cante) and cajon with local and visiting artists: La Tania, Clara Rodriguez, Roberto Zamora, Jose Cortes, to name a few.
+She has performed with local artists and groups such as Agua Clara Flamenco (2016 San Francisco Ethnic Dance Festival), Toque Tercero, Sol Flamenco, La Tania Baile Flamenco, and Tachíria Flamenco’s Dance Music Theatre.
+She runs Matiz Flamenco to produce cuadro shows and events at various venues and teach in San Francisco Bay Area.

 Aldo Ruiz (Dancer)